anyscale/academy/README.md

 | `academy-base`  | Build and upload the `base` image. |
 | `academy-all`   | Build and upload the `all` image. |

-You can also use a custom Docker image tag and organization (default: `anyscale`):
+You can also use a custom Docker image tag and organization (instead of the default `anyscale`):

 ```
 $ tools/make-docker-image.sh GIT_TAG=v1.2.3 DOCKER_IMAGE_TAG=test1 ORGANIZATION=myorg
 ```

 > **DEBUGGING TIP:** If the Docker build errors out with code 137, first try cleaning old images and containers (`docker ps -a; docker rm ...` and `docker images; docker rmi ...`).
 Next try restarting Docker.
-What's most like to work is to increase the memory allocated to the Docker process.
+What's most likely to work is to increase the memory allocated to the Docker process.
 On MacOS, use the _Preferences_ to do this.
 If that doesn't work, try increasing the swap and disk image sizes.

 > **WARNING:** It took over a week for me to successfully create the first versions of these Docker images.
 JupyterLab configurations, in particular, are very fragile with regards to some of the animated graphics in _Ray Crash Course_.
 So, only modify the builds with great caution and test everything carefully!!
-Note that `environment-docker.yml` hard-codes Python 3.7.7.
+Also, note that `environment-docker.yml` hard-codes Python 3.7.7.
 Using 3.7 causes runtime failures in the Anyscale platform!!!